-Sugar is a super acidic food that causes havoc with the body’s acid-base balance.
+Sugar is a super acidic food that causes havoc with the body’s acid-based balance.
 Any form of sugar can tip the scales in sensitive individuals, but the worst kind comes in the form of refined white sugar and hidden sugars in cakes, biscuits, puddings and sweets.
 Drinks can also contain a lot of sugar but fluid is vital for recovery.
 Check out these Starbucks drinks for sore throats.

 Because acidity causes inflammation, individuals with a tendency toward over-acidity are prone to all kinds of related conditions, such as skin irritations, joint aches and pains, and so on.
 And yes, you may well have an underlying infection.
 Bear in mind that sugar also compromises immune function, which may be another reason for your reaction.

 According to Jim Howenstine, M.D., “humans are not able to turn sugar into vitamin C as other animals can.”
 Glucose and ascorbic acid compete against one another.
 “So a diet high in sugar means lower levels of vitamin C. Overall, the immune system is weakened by this scenario.”

 Also, people with diabetes can have highly variable insulin levels from a simple cold, and eating lots of sugar could worsen the situation.

 Start correcting the acid/base balance in your body with calcium-rich and alkalinizing foods such as sprouts, sesame seeds, tahini, and green leafy vegetables.
 Begin your day with a tall glass of water and a slice of fresh lemon.